hincksjim/supportbuddy/ai.md

 ## 4. `check-medication-dose.ts`

 **Function:** An AI agent that checks if the total quantity of a medication taken in a day exceeds the standard recommended dose.
+This is called from the "Diary" page when a user logs that they have taken a medication.

 **Prompt:**
 ```